We'll be changing this menu soon - all of these links and more will be on a new staff homepage. Try the new page now »

 ‘David Harvey et la géographie de l’accumulation capitaliste’, Les Nouveaux Cahiers du Socialisme (Société de développement des périodiques culturels québécois - SODEP), Hiver 2015, Issue 13, pp145-151

 'With or Without You!
-Migrant Subjects and the Never-ending Tragedy of Liberalism' Salvage Quarterly, Issue 5, October 2017, Available here.
+Migrant Subjects and the Never-ending Tragedy of Liberalism', Salvage Quarterly, Issue 5, October 2017, pp. 161-174.
+Available online here.

 ‘Introduction to ‘Britain versus France: How Many Sonderwegs?’ by Ellen Meiksins Wood’, Historical Materialism, Vol. 24, issue 1, 2016, pp3-10